-- Lunch and afternoon detentions will be assigned by an administrator. - Unfortunately, this may cause some students to miss opportunities for dances, field trips, etc.
+- o Before School Detention will be held Tuesday and Thursday mornings from 7:45 am to 8:20 am. - o Lunch and afternoon detentions will be offered by appointment only. - o A student will receive a Saturday School if they have 15+ tardies or 1 truancy (unverified absence). - o Unfortunately, this may cause some students to miss opportunities for dances, field trips, etc.